The Martial Compendium 5E

 Requires: Any martial weapon.

-When you hit a creature with a weapon attack, you can expend all superiority die to attempt to slay your foe in a single overwhelming attack.
-Roll all superiority die expended this way plus one, and add the total amount to the attack’s damage roll.
+When you hit a creature with a weapon attack, you can expend all Stamina to attempt to slay your foe in a single overwhelming attack.
+For each Stamina you expended this way roll your weapon damage die an additional time, and add the total amount to the attack’s damage roll.

 Flesh Ripper